 A great Day Trip From Amsterdam: The Museum Stoom Tram

 Amsterdam continues to be one of my favorite cities to visit and this April I visited this city for the eighth time.
 I love this city, the history, the beauty, the shopping, the food and the entertainment.
 But what makes Amsterdam so great is the easiness of getting out of Amsterdam and taking day trips to see the country.
 I have another post on the favorite day trips, but if you are looking for a more off the beaten track day trip, this is for you.
+Amsterdam has some amazing and beautiful sights to see for all to enjoy.
+We know that Amsterdam is well known for its marijuana usage, you can find so much there that relates to this, from the hippie type bongs to learning about smoking weed out of an apple, it’s got a lot to offer.

 Hoorn is a 30 minute train ride from Amsterdam Central and a train leaves every 30 minutes as well.
 Hoorn is a great town to walk around if you have time, otherwise, walk over the train tracks and head over to the museum ticket office.
 There, you will board a steam train that has been restored and the cars are restored to the 1920s.
 Try to get a seat towards the back as the front of the train can have obstructed views due to the steam.
 Once the train gets going, you can move around, there are platforms at the front and back of each car that you can stand at and get better pictures.